sisrfeng/coc-wiki/Create-custom-source.md

 * `shortcut`: used by menu, uses source name if omitted.
 * `priority`: a number for adjusting the sort results completion items.
 It should be number between 0-99.
 The  default is `1`.
 * `filetypes`: array of filetype names this source should be triggered by.
-Available for all filetypes if ommited.
+Available for all filetypes when ommited.
-* `firstMatch`: if not falsy, only the completion item that has the first letter matching the user input will be shown.
+* `firstMatch`: if not falsy, only the completion item that has the first letter matching the user input will be shown
+* `triggerCharacters`: trigger characters for this source.

 All options are optional.